Назад към всички

 AWS Bedrock AgentCore

-AWS Bedrock AgentCore provides a complete platform for deploying and scaling AI agents with seven core services.
-This skill guides you through service selection, deployment patterns, and integration workflows using AWS CLI.
+AWS Bedrock AgentCore provides a complete platform for deploying and scaling AI agents with nine core services.
+This skill covers service selection, deployment patterns, and integration workflows using AWS CLI.

 AWS Documentation Requirement